How To Demand A Medical Breakthrough: Lessons From The AIDS Fight

 Outside the church, ACT UP was staging a massive demonstration to call out Archbishop John O'Connor for opposing the use of condoms.

-Petrelis was part of a smaller group who decided to take the protest inside — to the mass.
+Petrelis was part of a smaller group that decided to take the protest inside — to the mass.

 He'd been raised Roman Catholic and had a lot of unresolved feelings toward the church.